 Even better, you earn coins with each tree you grow, and you can spend those coins on new and different kinds of trees and right now as I write this, I’m growing a moon tree.
 How cool is this?!

 As someone who easily falls into the trap of thinking checking this one notification won’t hurt, this app has been a gamechanger for me.
 You can get it free here.

 Some productivity tools just work better in analog form.
 The best productivity system for you might not be digital!

 I know a ton of bloggers and business owners who swear by Trello, Google calendar, or any other kind of digital planner, to-do list keeper, and notes holder.

 But I’ll always be a pen and paper girl at heart.

-I got my Stalogy from Amazon here, and believe it or not, it’s one of the best purchases I’ve ever made for my business.
-If you’re a notebook addict like me, you know how important it is to find THE perfect notebook for a project, and I’ve got to be honest… this one is it.
+I got my Stalogy from Amazon and believe it or not, it’s one of the best purchases I’ve ever made for my business.
+If you’re a notebook addict like me, you know how important it is to find THE perfect notebook for a project, and I’ve got to be honest, for me this one is it.